wp-plugins/image-autorefresh-shortcode/readme.txt

 == Changelog ==

+= 1.4 =
+* Added the 'alt' attribute to comply with WCAG

 = 1.3 =
 * Added the parameter `query_string` to add any query parameters necessary to load the image